mullerdavid/ctf_writeups/cyberquest24/Online_Misc_Wandering/WRITEUP.md

 # Automation

-Fortunatelly the path and options are always the same.
+Fortunately the path and options are always the same.
 It can be automated to automatically track the correct steps and redo them on failure.

 Implemented in [wander.py](workdir/wander.py).